hestabroo/website/_posts/2025-09-10-gerrymandering.md

 np.savez_compressed("montecarloresults_npzip", district_assignments=district_assignments, district_results=district_results)  #final save
   {% endhighlight %}

   Clearly, this did not work for multiple reasons.
 Specifically for contiguity though, the issue was the assumption that a bordering precinct could always be moved without breaking contiguity.
-If the percincts were a grid of perfect squares (how I drew them when I came up with this lol) it would be fine, but with complex real geometries a precinct can touch the border of a district while still being integral for continuity.
+If the precincts were a grid of perfect squares (how I drew them when I came up with this lol) it would be fine, but with complex real geometries, a precinct can touch the border of a district while still being integral for continuity.
 Once contiguity is broken once, the effect cascades as now the "island" starts trying to grab precincts bordering it.
 </details>

 As you can probably see, this didn't work.
-The first obvious problem was that my rule for maintaining contiguity was a little too soft (and once contiguity breaks once, the problem cascades as the "district" tries to grow).
-But, the bigger problem was runtime.
+The first obvious problem was that my rule for maintaining contiguity was a little too soft, but the bigger problem was runtime.
 After running for nine hours, the district map had not changed that significantly.
-Some quick back of the envelope math revealed that, with 2,700 precincts, the number of valid maps was likely to the magnitude of **1e100+** and trying to find them all through brute force was not going to be realistic.
+Some quick back of the envelope math revealed that, with 2,700 precincts, the number of valid maps was likely in the magnitude of **1e100+**, and trying to find them all through brute force was not going to be realistic.

 ### Attempt #2: Targeted Construction
 Given the massive number of potential solutions and the heavy computation required to manipulate these contiguous geometries, I realized I was going to need to be a lot more targeted in my approach.
 My second idea was that I would simply nail it the first time, and build a map from scratch.

 The core idea of gerrymandering is "packing and cracking" - i.e. consolidating all of your opponents votes into a small number of districts where they win with an excessive majority ("packing"), and then diluting the rest of their votes across the remaining districts such that they *just marginally* lose in each.

 Conceptually, my strategy was to first pack then crack - presuming that as long as I could sufficiently pack two districts, the remaining 11 would be easy (*spoiler - they were not*).
 I let the high-level demographics inform the targets for each stage.
 Overall, Republicans held **53%** of the popular vote.
-Therefore, in order to secure a 57% victory in 11 of the 13 districts, the *remaining* two districts would need to be about **70% Democratic**.
+Therefore, in order to secure a 57% victory in 11 of the 13 districts, the remaining two districts would need to be about **70% Democratic**.

-#### Packing!
+##### Packing!
 So - how to find legal districts that are comprised of 70% Democratic voters?
 My approach was to, like a sculptor, start with the entire "block" of the state and intelligently whittle it down until only a highly condensed district remains.
 If you're a nerd like me who cares, the full specifics of this logic and development process are below, but after several iterations I was able to achieve a successful 70% result:

 ![]({{ site.baseurl }}/assets/projects/20250910_gerrymandering/loserdistrict1-ezgif.com-speed.gif)
 <figcaption>The first successful "pack"!
-And automated whittling down of a 70% Democratic district in North Carolina</figcaption>
+Creation of a 70% Democratic district</figcaption>

 <details>
   <summary>Full code and method for nerds like me</summary>
+  WRITE ME
 </details>